jdbedics/dbthandbook/04-skills.Rmd

 5. Meet as a group or, at minimum, in pairs to discuss the material and answer the questions each member developed.
 6. Continue this process for the first five chapters of the training manual.

+#### Google Drive for More Tips

+The Google Drive folder has additional tips for each module located in `Skills Training` and `Jamie's Tips`.

 #### Responsibilities